Grading and Quality Points

 If the grades(s) will result in withdrawal due to academic deficiency and the student is receiving payment of tuition through the Office of Graduate Studies and Research, the tuition payment for the subsequent term will be withheld or rescinded.
 Submission of a grade review request will not affect termination of the tuition payment.
 If the grade review results in a change of grade and consequently the student is not withdrawn, the tuition payment will be reinstated in full.

-In addition to satisfying the Continuance Standards, at a minimum, a student must also make satisfactory progress toward the degree, as defined by the Commitee on Graduate Studies (COGS) and the regulations of the student's department/program.
+To continue in a program, a student must make satisfactory progress toward the degree, as defined by the Committee on Graduate Studies (COGS) and the regulations of the student’s department/program.
 If the faculty of a department/program determines that satisfactory progress is not being made, a student may be required to withdraw due to academic deficiency.

 Time Limits for Degrees and Extensions

 Students should complete their thesis/dissertation within a specified time limit.
 The time allowed is defined in this catalog in the section ‘Requirements for Degrees ’, with further information provided in the individual program descriptions.
 A student who will be unable to meet this deadline must file for an extension before his or her time has expired.
 It is the students’ responsibility to discuss this matter with their advisor and graduate director and to be aware of the relevant deadlines.
 Extensions will be granted for a period of approximately one year from the date of expiration as determined by the Dean of Graduate Studies and Research and COGS (Committee on Graduate Studies).
 If the student’s time expires during the months of June through November, the student must file for an extension before the time expires or by November 15th (whichever is earlier) for the December graduation of the following year.
 If the student’s time expires during the months of December through May, the student must file for an extension before the time expires or by April 15th (whichever is earlier) for the May graduation of the following year.
 Any subsequent extension that is approved will begin on the day after the previous extension expires.